Textualize/textual/docs/guide/CSS.md

 You may have noticed that the rules for the button styles contain a syntax we haven't seen before.
 The rule for the Yes button is `&.affirmative`.
-The ampersand (`&`) is known as the *nesting selector* and it tells Textual that the selector should be combined with the selector from the outer rule-set.
+The ampersand (`&`) is known as the *nesting selector* and it tells Textual that the selector should be combined with the selector from the outer rule set.

 So `&.affirmative` in the example above, produces the equivalent of `#questions .button.affirmative` which selects a widget with both the `button` and `affirmative` classes.
 Without `&` it would be equivalent to `#questions .button .affirmative` (note the additional space) which would only match a widget with class `affirmative` inside a container with class `button`.